Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 50th Anniversary Edition

-A guide for everyone who wants to be a radio or television presenter, featuring both basic and advanced techniques for delivering commercials, PSA’s and news, sports, and music programming.
-Professional announcers share experiences (about, for example, improving the personality of your voice) and there are student essays about today’s YouTube and MTV culture.
+A guide for everyone who wants to be a radio or TV host, featuring both basic and advanced techniques for news, sports, and music programming.
+Professional announcers share their experience (about, for example, improving the personality of your voice) and there are student essays on today’s YouTube and MTV culture.
 The author also addresses ethical media responsibilities.
-Read this book
+Read this radio book

 The Radio Producer’s Handbook

-A practical book for producers of radio content.
+A practical book for radio producers of radio content.
 Topics include developing content ideas, booking celebrity guests, crafting interesting interviews, and creating great phoners.
 Other aspects are more internal, like how to write & pitch material, and cope with the pressure of producing a daily show.
-Radio personality John ‘Records’ Landecker wrote the introduction for the book (Kaempfer has been his producer for years).
-Read this book
+Radio personality John ‘Records’ Landecker wrote the introduction for the book, as the author has been his producer for years.
+Read this radio book

 The Radio Station